-During the six months ended June 30, 2021, we prioritized spending on research and development of our new products, including ounext generation feature phones, and we currently anticipate launching the initial product in the third quarter of 2021.
-These devices will utilize new processors for increased performance and provide expanded network support for additional and new carriers in the United States as well as in Europe.
+During the nine months ended September 30, 2021, we prioritized spending on research and development of our new products, including ounext generation feature phones, and we successfully launched the first product (the XP3 Plus) in the third quarter of 2021.
+These devices will utilize new processors for increased performance and provide expanded network support for additional and new carriers in the United States, as well as in Europe.
 They will also include new features and support usability requirements based on feedback from our current customers.
-In the six months ended June 2021, we saw strong demand for the initial ultra-rugged feature phone that is currently expected to launch in the third quarter of 2021, including an aggregate of \$10.0 million in purchase orders in the first quarter of 2021 from a new major U.S. carrier partner.
-Although we currently anticipate filling these purchase orders, such purchase orders are not binding and could be terminated at any time.
+In the nine months ended September 30, 2021, we saw strong demand for the initial ultra-rugged feature phone that launched in the third quarter of 2021, with shipments during the three months ended September 30, 2021, of approximately \$4.3 million.
+We continue to see strong purchase order volume into the fourth quarter of 2021; such purchase orders are not binding and could be terminated at any time.

 On June 29, 2021, we announced that we had secured design win awards with a leading U.S. carrier for two of our next-generation ultra-rugged phones expected to be introduced in 2022 - an upgraded feature phone with enhanced push to talk ("PTT") capabilities, and a smartphone with 5G capabilities.
 The carrier design win awards were made based on the design specifications, feature set and costs provided by Sonim as part of an RFP process.
-We now have design win awards from the three largest U.S. carriers for new products that we currently expect to begin shipping starting in the second half of 2021 through the third quarter of fiscal 2022.
+We now have design win awards from the three largest U.S. carriers for new products that we began shipping as of September 30, 2021 and will continue through the third quarter of fiscal 2022.
+During the quarter ended September 30, 2021, we successfully launched the XP3 Plus to two major U.S. carriers.
 Design win awards do not obligate the carriers to purchase any devices and may be terminated at any time.
 In addition, such design wins will require additional capital and investment in research and development which the Company may not have access to or be able to raise.